contentful/ls-jumpstart-shop/README.md

 # Step 1

 Create an empty space in Contentful if you haven't already.
-Create your first API key and note the API access tokens (delivery and preview).
+Create your first API key and note the API access tokens (Delivery and Preview).
 From the Contentful web app go to  SPACE SETTINGS --> API keys....

 # Step 2